 Eat more vegetables, fruits, and whole grains.
-The dietary fiber in these foods helps lower “bad” LDL cholesterol.
+The fiber in these foods helps lower “bad” LDL cholesterol.
 Put these on your plate with every meal to reach these daily amounts: At least 5 cups of fruits and vegetables and three 1-ounce servings of whole grains a day.

-- Cook with oils high in healthy, unsaturated fats, such as canola, olive, and peanut oils.
+Put healthier fats to work for you.
+Favor unsaturated fats, such as canola, olive, and peanut oils.
 These oils are less likely than butter or lard to clog your arteries.

-- Eat fish that are high in omega-3 fatty acids, including albacore tuna, salmon, or sardines.
-This fat is a powerful defender against heart attack and stroke.
+Eat fish that are high in omega-3 fatty acids, including albacore tuna, salmon, and sardines.
 Omega-3s seem to lower triglycerides, fight plaque in your arteries, lower blood pressure, and reduce your risk of abnormal heart rhythms.